C2SM/git-course/advanced/slides/slides.md

   - Nothing is copied when you open one, can keep pushing to the branch afterwards
 - Two pieces of advice worth more than the mechanics:
   - Description is the part that survives - diff shows what changed, only the description explains why
-    - Six months later that's the only record, and what someone reads when deciding whether a change can be reverted
+    - Six months later that is the only record, and what someone reads when deciding whether a change can be reverted
   - `Fixes #12` keyword = practical detail
     - GitHub links the PR to the issue immediately, closes the issue on merge
     - Backlog stays honest without anyone tidying it
-  - Size genuinely determines review quality
+  - Size significantly determines review quality
-    - Be blunt about 200 vs. 2000 lines - everyone recognises skimming a huge diff and approving out of politeness
+    - State this directly: everyone recognizes skimming a huge diff and approving out of politeness
 - Drafts are underused: open one on day one, reviewers can steer the approach before the work is finished -->